zhuyu-cs/MeanFlow/README.md

 **Preparing Data**

-This implementation uses LMDB datasets with VAE-encoded latents.
-The data preprocessing is based on the MAR approach.
+This implementation utilizes LMDB datasets with VAE-encoded latent representations for efficient training.
+The preprocessing pipeline is adapted from the [MAR](https://github.com/LTH14/mar/blob/main/main_cache.py).

 ```bash
 # Example dataset preparation for ImageNet